antony-epid/Wave_PostProcessing/README.md

 # Preparing script to run
 For a description of the different parts of the Wave Post Processing script see [Explanation of code](https://github.com/CAS254/Wave_PostProcessing/wiki/2.-Explanation-of-code).

 Before executing the script, some variables must be edited to study specific setting.
-The two files require editing are **config.py** and the **Wave_PostProcessingOrchestra.py**.
+The two files that require editing are **config.py** and the **Wave_PostProcessingOrchestra.py**.
 For in-depth instructions on how to edit and run the script, see the [GitHub Wiki](https://github.com/CAS254/Wave_PostProcessing/wiki).

 # Output
 The process generates release files of the post-processed accelerometer data.
 It will produce three release files containing the data in hourly, daily and summary level.
 Each file will include data for all files/participants appended together.
 These files will be saved in the ```_releases``` folder.
 Each file will have an accompanying data dictionary.
 All files will be in CSV format.